Recently Visited Pages

 Department: Health Occupations

 SCC Pathways are designed to help you create an educational plan with relevant and relatable courses to fill your schedule.
 Click below to access a map.

 St. Charles Community College Health Occupations Program offers a phlebotomy course for students interested in entry-level positions as phlebotomists.
 Students receive a certificate upon successful completion of the course.

-- Clinical Internship: individual schedules will be coordinated with instructor
+- Clinical Internship: Oct.
+18 - Dec.
+10 (individual schedules will be coordinated by instructor)

 Book: "Phlebotomy Worktext and Procedures Manual," 4th Edition (ISBN-13 9780323279406)

 This course prepares students for entry-level positions as phlebotomists in hospitals, clinical labs and physician offices.
 With practical experience obtained at a clinical partner facility, students learn to draw blood using various techniques in micro-collection and gain experience in specimen collection, transport, reporting and recording of patient data.
 There are 120 clinical hours required in addition to the online coursework and mandatory lab days.

 NOTE: While the college does not offer the national certification exam on campus, our curriculum prepares anyone to sit for the exam.

 Classroom Instruction, Mandatory Lab, & Clinical Internship

 The classroom instruction for this course will include online work (done at home on your personal computer) and mandatory on-campus lab days (see dates above).
 Students will be required to complete weekly coursework and assignments via Canvas (St. Charles Community College's instructional website) and be present and participate in labs held at the Nursing & Allied Health Center.